ValentinnDimitroff/ra-compact-ui/README.md

 ### CompactShowLayout
 This layout is a more generic version allowing you to pass your own layout building blocks (components).
 It serves also as the base component wrapped by the above ones.

-Specify the used layout components which should be escaped as non-field components while rendering.
+Pass to `layoutComponents` prop an array which specifies the used layout components to be escaped as non-field components while rendering.

+**Important** - All layout components should have a specified `displayName`.

 ```jsx
 <CompactShowLayout layoutComponents={[CustomBox, RaBox]}>